Zucchini turkey burgers are just 5 basic ingredients and come out so juicy and flavorful - perfect for an easy dinner!

 - Veggie packed veggie burgers

-- Fiesta black bean burgers (sorry for the horrible photos)
+- Fiesta black bean burgers (sorry for the horrible photos, this is an older post)

 Notice any trends there?